company registration in 3 steps for german e-residents

 In Estonia, there are different types of companies, like private or public limited companies, sole proprietorships and non-profit organizations.

-Most e-residents choose to form a private limited company (OÜ or “osaühing” in Estonian), because it is quick and easy to set up, limits shareholder liability, and has a low share capital requirement of €2,500.
-This requirement can be deferred and paid in instalments.
+Most e-residents choose to form a private limited company (OÜ or “osaühing” in Estonian), because it is quick and easy to set up, limits shareholder liability, and has a low share capital requirement starting at just €0.01 per shareholder.
 Depending on the area of activity of your business, you may need certain licenses to operate.
 However, Estonia prides itself in having a relatively low-regulation business environment, so licenses are generally an exception rather than the rule.

 2. Choose a service provider and register your company